matsbauer/python_tutorials/ml_introduction.md

 dtypes: float64(12), int64(2), object(8)
 memory usage: 3.1+ MB
 ```
-We see now, that we have a file with 18396 entries and 22 columns, with all the names.
+We see now, that we have a file with 18396 entries and 22 columns, with all the names and data types.
 Second thing we see is that for 18396 houses, only for 7762 houses the BuildingArea is known and only for 8958 houses the YearBuilt.
 This can mean, that these rows of data can be hard to use in full context.
 In this introduction we want to estimate the house price based on size.
 As the BuildingArea is only available for half the houses and the Landsize for 90%, when it comes to learning from data, we will later use Landsize to predict House Prices.
 Next up, we want to find some basic mathematical values for the data set.
 This is done using the describe() function.

 ```python
 >>> df.describe().round()